d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](blobs-drostes.png)

 Click wands to generate diagrams.
-Generate a thread diagram after the pair diagram.
+Generate a thread diagram after refreshing the pair diagram.
 Giving stitches a color in the first thread diagram can help to compare distorted diagrams and detect possible mistakes in your analysis.
 The tooltips in the second pair diagram help to fill in the text box of the second step with desired stitches.